Dynamic Network Reconstruction from Heterogeneous Datasets: Heterogeneous datasets

 where the elements of $\rho$ are defined with respect to \eqref{eq:regression-form-theta}, $\mathbf{1}_L$ is a $L$-dimensional column vector of $1$'s, and the index $i$ in $\rho$ indicates the regression problem for $y_i$, as assumed by default.

 Group sparsity is demanded to guarantee networks sparsity and that the network structure is consistent over replica (i.e. the interconnection structure determined by the $\mathbf{w}^{[l]}$'s are identical for all $l$).
 The sparsity is imposed on each large group $\mathbf{w}_k$, $k = 1, \dots, M$, and the penalty term is $\lambda \|\mathbf{w}^{S}\|_0$, where $\lambda \in \mathbb{R}^+$.
-The mechanism on how the group sparsity functions is described as follows.
+The mechanism on how group sparsity functions is described as follows.

 Recall that the setup \eqref{eq:regression-form-exp-all} allows the system parameters to be different in values for different $l$'s.
 Note that each small block $\mathbf{w}_k^{[l]}$ corresponds to an arc in the underlying digraph of the dynamical system in the $l$-th experiment (e.g., see Fig.~\ref{fig:eg-w}).
 The $\|\mathbf{w}_k\|_2$ chosen to be zero yields that all $\mathbf{w}_k^{[l]}, l= 1,\dots,L$ are equal to zeros.
-It implies that the arc corresponding to $\mathbf{w}_k^{[l]}$ does not exist in dynamic networks for any $c$.
-In addition, thanks to the effect of noise, it is nearly guaranteed that $\mathbf{w}_k^{[l]}$ is not identical to zero for almost all $c$ if $\|\mathbf{w}_k\|_2 \neq 0$.
+It implies that the arc corresponding to $\mathbf{w}_k^{[l]}$ does not exist in dynamic networks for any $l$.
+In addition, thanks to the effect of noise, it is nearly guaranteed that $\mathbf{w}_k^{[l]}$ is not identical to zero for almost all $l$ if $\|\mathbf{w}_k\|_2 \neq 0$.
 This is how the group sparsity (defined via $\mathbf{w}^S$) guarantees that the resultant networks of different datasets share the same topology.
 Moreover, when a classical least squares objective is augmented with a penalty term of $\lambda \|\mathbf{w}^S\|_0$, the optimal solution favors zeros of $\mathbf{w}_k, k = 1,\dots, M$, which guarantees the sparsity of network structures.
+In summary, to perform network reconstruction from heterogeneous datasets, we solve the following optimization problem